This course is an introduction to the theory and applications of formal methods, a field of

 Guidelines for Project Reports:

 - One report per team.
-Hard deadline: Friday, May 13 at midnight.
-Submit on bSpace.
+Hard deadline: May 12 at midnight.
+Submit on bCourses.

 - Recommended length: 5-10 pages, use at least 11 pt font